-Conduct a study to determine the all-season path's alignment, tying into a "Langley City Loop", with specific attention to:
+Conduct a study to determine the all-seasons path's alignment, tying into a "Langley City Loop", with specific attention to:

-- the alignment following elevations above regular flood levels, - where this is not possible, consideration for places where the path may weave back into the developed urban area and explore floodadaptive construction techniques, such as a floating dock that lowers and rises with water levels, and - different options related to private development, public rights-of-way, and public park.
+- the alignment following elevations above regular flood levels, - where this is not possible, consideration for places where the path may weave back into the developed urban area and explore flood-adaptive construction techniques, such as a floating dock that lowers and rises with water levels, and - different options related to private development, public rights-of-way, and public park.

-Design the all-seasons path to follow safety and accessibility standards for those requiring mobility aids, be cycle-friendly, lighting in key locations, and it should have a consistent design and wayfinding palette for the "Langley City Loop".
-Initial phases of the All Seasons Path may include segments being constructed between major street corridors, such as 200 Street, 203 Street and 53 Avenue.
+Design the all-seasons path to follow safety and accessibility standards for those requiring mobility aids.
+The path should be cycle-friendly and include lighting in key locations.
+It should have a consistent design and wayfinding palette as part of the "Langley City Loop".
+Initial phases of the all-seasons path may include segments being constructed between major street corridors, such as 200 Street, 203 Street and 53 Avenue.